Aludey/NASAPotD/README.md

 # NASAPotD
-Picture of the day using NASA api
+Picture of the day using NASA api and Retrofit